 [00:20:12] It's so much more activities and actions that we take internally that then we serve others or we react or act externally.

 [00:20:43] Sondra: What I mean by that is, I don't know if this is true for you, but have you ever gotten just knocked down and.
-You get like, yeah, I'm like you probably
+You get like, yeah, I'm like you personally, you probably

 [00:20:53] Aneta: Yeah.
 Oh yeah.

 [00:20:55] Sondra: Had something happen and just like, whew, knocks you down.
-So resilience is the ability to bounce back easily and so the attitudes, because when you get knocked down, it's easy to go into why me and knocked down to me might mean you didn't expect it coming.
+So resilience is the ability to bounce back easily and so the attitudes, because when you get knocked down, it's really easy to go into why me and knocked down to me might mean you didn't expect it coming.

 [00:21:28] Aneta: Yeah.